LionelJouin/network-dra/readme.md

     - Deployment that uses a resource claim template.
     - 2 Pods will be running and new resource claims will be created for each of them.
     - The 2 pods will receive the interface described in the `macvlan-eth0-attach` resource claim template parameter.
+- Demo Default Network
+    - Single pod with no network, the default network is attached to the pod.
+    - A service is also deployed and reachable (via service IP).

 ## Flow